Sailor House includes the harbour master's office, kitchen facilities and bathroom and toilet facilities.

 The buoys are 3 metres high, of which 1 metre is above the water.
 They are therefore easier for sailors to grasp, without risk of damage to the boats.

-New water meters have been installed on all the bridges and LED lights have been installed in the electric stands, providing a nice and cosy lighting on the dark summer evenings.
+New water meters have been installed on all the bridges, and LED lights have been installed in the electric meters, which provide nice and pleasant lighting on bright summer evenings.